SilenceHVK/learn-webpack/README.md

     $ npm init
 ```

-3. Install webpack in the project
+3. Install webpack in the project.
 ```bash
     $ npm install webpack --save-dev
 ```
-> --save-dev is dependent on the development time, - save is also dependent on the release of things
+> --save-dev is dependent on the development time, - save is also dependent on the release of things.

-4. Create the following file structure in the project
+4. Create the following file structure in the project.
 <pre>
 .
 ├── index.html  // 显示的网页